carpentries-incubator/ml4bio-workshop/planning/pre-survey.md

 8. Have you taken a probability and statistics course?
 (Yes/No)
 9. Do you encounter large datasets in your research (too large to navigate in a spreadsheet)?
 (Yes/No)
 10. What is your career stage? (graduate student, postdoc, scientist, etc.)
-11. What problems do you want to solve with your data?
+11. What research questions do you want to answer with the data you collect or analyze?
 (1-2 sentences)
-12. At a high level, what do you expect from the workshop?
+12. What do you expect from the workshop?
 (1-2 sentences)